Golden Visa eliminated in Spain: what happens now and 4 alternatives

 Watch out for this too

 The most common trap in 2026 is confusing the digital nomad visa with "living off your investments."
-The digital nomad visa requires your income to come from remote work for clients or companies outside Spain, not from dividends or rental income.
-If that's your situation, your route is the non-lucrative visa, not the digital nomad one.
+The digital nomad visa requires that your income comes from remote work for clients or companies outside Spain, not from dividends or rental income.
+If that's your situation, your route is the non-lucrative visa, not the digital nomad visa.

 Another common slip-up: not budgeting for the process fees.
-Even though they don't depend on the investment, you'll still need to pay the NIE fee (€9.84) and the TIE fee, whether it's the first time (€16.08) or a renewal (€19.30).
+Even though they don't depend on the investment amount, you'll still have to pay the NIE fee (€9.84) and the TIE fee, whether it's your first time (€16.08) or a renewal (€19.30).
 These are small amounts compared to the investment you were going to make, but they're part of the process and need to be filed correctly at each step.

 Your next step

-If your Golden Visa has already been granted, mark its expiration date on your calendar and contact an immigration lawyer at least 3 months in advance to prepare the renewal under the rules for your specific route.
+If your Golden Visa is already granted, mark its expiration date on your calendar and contact an immigration lawyer at least 3 months in advance to prepare the renewal under the rules for your specific route.